Frederick Municipal Airport

 KFDK — Frederick, MD

-Featured Bite Thick, crispy-edged Detroit-style pizza at White Rabbit Gastropub, washed down with a local craft beer.
+Featured Bite The thick, crispy-edged Detroit-style pizza at White Rabbit Gastropub downtown.

 Editor's Dispatch